Call Recording Hardware Installation

 This Is A Sample Installation.
 Images And Steps May Vary From System To System And Software Version.

-Installing a call recording system might sound intimidating, but someone with a technicla background and understanding of hardware can install one of our kits.
+Installing a call recording system might sound intimidating, but someone with a technical background and understanding of hardware can set up a recording solution.
 The connection between the recorded lines and the recording board is usually the most complicated step in the recorder installation.

 For software configuration, the difficulty will range from simple to very complex, depending on the type of lines recorded and overall configuration.
 A Versadial support engineer or Versadial reseller can help you through this process.

-For those who are interested in configuring a simple analog recorder on their own or for prospective resellers reference, I will walk you through the process step by step with pictures along the way.
-If you plan to purchase a complete system but still want to do wiring on your own simply, skip to step 10.
+For those who are interested in configuring a simple analog recorder on their own or for prospective resellers reference, we will walk you through the process step by step below.

 Step 1: Gather your PC and the recording card.
 Two components you may be less familiar with are: #1 punchdown block, for connecting your phone lines. #2 The Telco cable for going between the punchdown block and your PC.